choww/address-book/README.md

 * Jest 22.4.2

 # Installation
+1. Clone this repository: `git clone https://github.com/choww/address-book-app.git`
-1. Install Node & NPM
+2. Install Node & NPM
-2. In the root directory of this project, run `npm install`
+3. In the root directory of this project, run `npm install`
-3. Create build: `npm run build`
+4. Create build: `npm run build`
-4. Start the server: `npm start`
+5. Start the server: `npm start`
-5. Visit http://localhost:4040 in the browser
+6. Visit `http://localhost:4040` in the browser

 # Running Tests
 1. In the root directory of this project, run `npm test`